 The U.S. Mint has used the quarter as a canvas for commemorative coin programs, most notably the State Quarters Program (1999-2008), which featured unique designs for each of the 50 states.

-In more recent years, the Mint has continued to use quarters for other commemorative series, including the America the Beautiful Quarters series, highlighting national parks and other significant U.S. landmarks.
+In recent years, the Mint has continued to use quarters for other commemorative series, including the America the Beautiful Quarters series, which highlights national parks and other significant U.S. landmarks.

-The programs produced billions of quarters, but within these mintages, there are notable errors and rarities that can be extremely valuable that you can look for in your change.
+These programs produced billions of quarters, but within these mintages, some notable errors and rarities can be extremely valuable that you can look for in your change.

-These error coins and varieties are often worth significantly more than their face value, making them important finds for numismatists.
-Below are some of the most notable and valuable error coins from both programs.
+These error coins and varieties are often worth significantly more than their face value, making them essential finds for numismatists.
+Below are some of both programs’ most notable and valuable error coins.

 - Error Type: Die Crack